prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 In this lab, you learn how to:

+- Create and review the report in PowerBI Desktop.
 - Set up an aggregation.
 - Use Performance analyzer to determine whether Power BI uses an aggregation.

+## Excercise 1: Create and review the Report in PowerBI Desktop

 ### Task 1: Set up Power BI Desktop